 - More so when you realize it's the first time he's referred to Superman as a man rather than "the alien."

 - Steve Lombard, a sleaze and all-round Jerkass in the comics, trying to free Jenny from the rubble, as well as Perry refusing to abandon her when it looks like the end is near.

-- Clark spends much of the film feeling outcast because of his alien heritage and feeling isolated from humanity.
+- Clark spends much of the film feeling like an outcast because of his alien heritage and feeling isolated from humanity.
 In the final battle, he has the choice between re-creating his lost homeworld or defending his adopted one, and he chooses Earth.
 This is solidified by the fact that he completely destroys any connection to Krypton by killing Zod (though he clearly does not enjoy having to do so).

 - The fact that Superman chose Earth over Krypton.
 The majority of the film has him pining for his home planet, but by the time he has to make a choice, he decides that Earth is his home planet.

-- Lois comforting Superman after he had just killed Zod and was faced with what he had just done.
+- Lois comforting Superman after he has just killed Zod and was faced with what he had just done.

 - That one final flashback that shows Clark's childhood wasn't completely miserable.

-- And the look on Pa Kent's face as he watches Clark playing superhero with Shelby.
-It's a mix of Tear Jerker and Heartwarming, as even though he never managed to see Clark don the suit and become Superman, he did see that potential emanating from his son, and he truly believes it will happen.
-That whole scene was just made of adorable and bittersweet.
+- And the look on Jonathan's face as he watches Clark playing superhero with Shelby.
+It's a mix of Tear Jerker and Heartwarming, as even though he never saw Clark become Superman, he did see that potential emanating from his son, and he truly believes it will happen.
+That whole scene was just adorable and bittersweet.